 If you've moved even once in your life, you know the stresses that go along with the process.
-First there's finding an apartment, which, let's face it, takes a great deal more time and energy than anything should.
+First, there's finding an apartment, which, let's face it, takes a great deal more time and energy than it should.
 Then there's packing, which is no small task, especially if you're trying to do it while staying organized.
 And finally, there's the move itself– perhaps the most stressful part.

 Here's the thing, though: A couple of these parts of the process can be made a little less stressful by inserting some fun into them.
 How do you possibly make moving fun, you ask?
 Well, by throwing a party.
-A moving party is the perfect way to get help from friends, have fun, and let loose a bit while still crossing everything off of your moving checklist.
+A moving party is a perfect way to get help from friends, have fun, and let loose a bit while still crossing everything off of your moving checklist.
 Here's how to host one:

 The people you invite will depend highly on the type of moving party you're planning.
 If you're having a packing party, invite people you know you can have fun with (and people who you don't mind going through your stuff).

 Packing parties are a lot of fun with a group of close friends who can all work together and be silly at the same time.
 For a moving day party, get help from some of your stronger friends or anyone who doesn't mind lifting furniture and heavy boxes.

 Sure, this is a party.
 But that doesn't necessarily mean it's a great idea to go all out with streamers, banners, balloons, and other decorations you may be tempted to pick up at the dollar store.

 Decor, while fun, is just one more thing you'll have to get rid of during the moving process.
 Besides, your apartment will likely be in a state of disarray anyway, and your friends aren't likely to care about what your place looks like.

 When your friends come over to help you pack or move, they'll be ready to get started.
 Do a little prep work before the party to come up with specific tasks that your friends can help you with.
 You don't want them losing that energy and enthusiasm with nothing to do.